johnwfinigan/R-builder-sif/README.md

 # R-builder-sif

 This is a tool for automating builds of R and R packages into a container.
-Both Docker format and Singularity format are created.
+Both Docker format and Singularity format can be created.
 The tool is built to be usable on Linux and under Docker Desktop on Mac.

+## News - read this if you used previous versions

+* You must pass ```-s``` to enable Singularity .sif file generation.
+It now defaults to disabled.

+* Default R version used, if you do not specify another, is now 4.1.0

 ## How To